Free SEO Analyzer & Website Analysis

 Review results with an overall score and per-category breakdown.
 Export the full report as a PDF.

-The audit runs 50+ individual checks grouped into six categories.
+The analysis runs 50+ individual checks grouped into six categories.
 Each category targets a different aspect of how search engines discover, crawl, and rank your pages.

 On-Page SEO